about

 I've always found solving problems to be the most rewarding thing in the world.
 Whether it's building new products, designing better experiences, or pushing the boundaries of what's possible, I'm always looking for new ways to make the world a better place through teaching, research, or entrepreneurship.

-I'm a third-year Computer Science undergraduate at Stanford University, where I work as a research assistant with the Systems and Networking Group and as a teaching assistant for the introductory CS courses.
+I'm a fourth-year Computer Science undergraduate at Stanford University, where I work as a research assistant with the Systems and Networking Group and as a teaching assistant for the introductory CS courses.
 I'm also pursuing a minor in Music, and I'm planning to graduate in 2025 with a B.S. and M.S. in Computer Science.
 In my free time, I enjoy playing with the Stanford Jazz Orchestra, blogging, and running.